VijayAdithyaBK/Cricket_Data_Analysis/README.md

 # Cricket Data Analysis

 ## Objective
-We aim to identify the best 11 cricket players in the world who:
+We aim to identify the best 11 cricket players in the world!!
-- Can score at least **180 runs on average**.
-- Can defend **150 runs on average**.

 ## Selection Parameters